 The Church of San Marcello Papa is the oldest monument in Paruzzaro.
 It was built approximately 1 km from town and is surrounded by a cemetery.
 This Romanesque building only has one nave and a simple gabled façade with a sloping roof, and is embellished with several interesting frescoes.

-The little church dedicated to San Grato Vescovo (1500’s) is also quite interesting.
 Lastly is the Church of San Siro, which was built towards the end of the 1500’s as an expansion to the old chapel (almost 500 years older).
 In fact, the original bell tower dominating the church dates back to the 1100’s.

 The hamlet of Borgoagnello (which borders with the “farmsteads”) is crossed by trunk road Statale Biellese and is of significant historic interest as it was the stage for numerous battles for a long time.
 Its tumultuous past is demonstrated by the moat surrounding the village (a large section of which is still visible), and by the two monumental Romanesque gates that are still standing despite instructions of Galeazzo Visconti in war against Marquis del Monferrato.
 There is also small sepulchre from the 2nd century AD in the area.